 In US case law, raw data is described as 'wholly factual information not accompanied by any original written expression' (Feist Publications v Rural Telephone Service, 499 US 340 (1991) at 345).
 In the ISIS data management policy, data is presented, with the use of the terms 'raw data', 'metadata', and 'results' (ISIS 2015b).
 For example, it defines raw data as 'data collected from experiments performed on ISIS instruments.
 This definition includes data that are created automatically or manually by Facility-specific software and/or ISIS staff expertise in order to facilitate subsequent analysis of the experimental data, unless otherwise agreed' (ibid.).
-Metadata is defined as 'information pertaining to data collected from experiments performed on ISIS instruments, performed on Act, experimental team (in accordance with the Data Protection Act), experimental conditions and other logistical information' (ibid.), whereas result is defined as 'data, intellectual property, and outcomes arising from the analysis of raw data' (ibid.).
+Metadata is defined as 'information pertaining to data collected from experiments performed on ISIS instruments, including (but not limited to) the context of the experiment, the experimental team (in accordance with the Data Protection Act), experimental conditions and other logistical information' (ibid.), whereas result is defined as 'data, intellectual property, and outcomes arising from the analysis of raw data' (ibid.).